How CAPER’s Research Program Works

 Power Utilization and Energy Efficiency

-An important part of the overall national energy strategy addresses the efficient and productive end-use of electric energy.
-Smart distribution systems and advanced data analytics will be researched in this theme to meet increasing customer demands, high penetration of distributed renewable resources, and the emergence of retail electricity market.
+An important part of the overall national energy strategy addressees the efficient and smart end-use of electric energy.
+Smart distribution systems and advanced data analytics will be researched in this theme to meet increasing customer demands, higher penetration of distributed renewable resources and the emergence of retail electricity markets.

 Possible research ideas include:

-Develop demand response algorithms (centralized, distributed, and autonomous control algorithms) for distribution energy management systems
+- Develop demand response algorithms (centralized, distributed, and autonomous control algorithms) from the customers’ perspective

 Power Generation, Storage and Integration

-Carbon and other environmental legislation has placed much pressure on conventional means of generating electricity.
-Initial studies indicate that these developments will create additional challenges on current generation through increased cycling of existing generation, ramping of system dispatch, and additional requirements for regulation.
-New types of resources are anticipated to grow in their market size, including energy storage and price-responsive demand resources that are more flexible than traditional emergency response programs.
-New generation sources are being developed with a heavy emphasis on renewables such as PV and wind.
-However, these energy sources present many challenges to the reliability and operation of the power grid.
+Societal changes have put much pressure on conventional means of generating electricity.
+Initial studies indicate that these developments will create additional challenges on current generation through increased cycling, ramping and assuring reserve requirements.
+New types of resources are anticipated to grow in their market size, including energy storage and price-responsive demand resources that are more flexible than traditional response programs.
+New generation sources are being developed with a heavy emphasis on renewables such as photovoltaic (PV) solar systems and wind-based generation.
+However, these sources present many challenges to the reliability and operation of the power grid due to their intermittency and ultimately in uncertainties in their capacity.
 The integration of large-scale storage with these renewable resources requires much research, development and demonstration.
-In this theme of research, optimal strategies to manage diverse distributed resources with integrated storage will be developed and demonstrated.
+In this theme of research, optimal strategies to manage distributed resources with integrated storage will be developed and demonstrated.

 Possible research ideas include:

-Empirical analysis focusing on interpretation of empirical data and on estimation and validation of theoretical models using econometric methods, financial engineering approaches, statistical analysis and data mining
+- Estimation and validation of theoretical models using econometric methods, financial engineering approaches, statistical analysis and artificial intelligence

 Energy Policy, Markets and Economics